arnavgautam/TreeHacks2015/HOLs/HOL-ServiceBusTopics/HOL.md

 <a name="Overview"></a>
 ## Overview ##

 **Windows Azure Service Bus Messaging** contains a brand-new set of cloud-based, message-oriented middleware technologies including a fully-featured **Service Bus queue** with support for arbitrary content types, rich message properties, correlation, reliable binary transfer, and grouping.
 Another important feature is **Service Bus topics** which provide a set of publish-and-subscribe capabilities and are based on the same backend infrastructure as **Service Bus queues**.
-A **topic** consists of a sequential message store just like a **queue**, but allows for many concurrent and durable **subscriptions** that can independently yield copies of the published messages to consumers.
+A **topic** consists of a sequential message store just like a **queue** but allows for many concurrent and durable **subscriptions** that can independently yield copies of the published messages to consumers.
 Each **subscription** can define a set of rules with simple expressions that specify which messages from the published sequence are selected into the subscription.

 <a name="Objectives"></a>
 ### Objectives ###